 This technique usually involves the transplant of large numbers of T-cell–depleted stem cells from a donor, usually a sibling or a parent, who is half matched to the patient.
 Although these are the most difficult transplants to perform successfully, there is great interest in this approach, because most patients will have a donor in their family who is at least a 50% HLA match.
 Most transplants will engraft, and few patients will have significant graft-vs-host disease (GVHD).
 However, the relapse rate is high, and the process of immune reconstitution is slow, with patients often having troublesome infections for a long time after transplant.
 Recently, the Johns Hopkins group developed a method of haploidentical HCT using post-HCT cyclophosphamide as prevention of GVHD, which showed promising results.

-The blood in the umbilical cord of newborn babies contains large numbers of stem cells, which have been shown to be capable of long-term engraftment in children and some adults after transplantation.
-Similar to unrelated-donor registries, cord blood banks have been developed to store cord blood cells that can be utilized for unrelated-donor transplantation.
+The blood in the umbilical cord of newborn babies contains large numbers of stem cells, which have been shown to be capable of long-term engraftment in children and some adults after transplant.
+Similar to unrelated-donor registries, cord blood banks have been developed to store cord blood cells that can be used for unrelated-donor transplant.
 Given the immunologic immaturity of cord blood cells, these transplants can be accomplished even when there are disparities (mismatching) in the HLA typing between the donor and recipient.
-Cord blood transplants are generally used in situations where an adult unrelated donor cannot be identified through the international registries.
+Cord blood transplants are generally used in situations in which the patient does not have a sibling donor and an unrelated adult donor cannot be identified through the international registries.